romana/romana.github.io/how/moredetails.md

 Romana does this with its own [IP Address Management system](/how/romana_arch/#ipam-service) what works with cloud orchestration systems such as OpenStack to maintain a list of all tenants and the network segments and endpoints they create.

-For OpenStack, Romana provides a standard OpenStack ML2 plugin and IPAM API Driver.
+For OpenStack, Romana provides an OpenStack ML2 plugin and IPAM API Driver.
 Whenever a new tenant, segment or endpoint is created, Romana updates its database.

 When a new VM is launched in OpenStack, Romana learns which tenant is launching it and the segment on which they wish it to be placed.
-When OpenStack identifies the host for the VM, the Romana IPAM calculates the IP address based on the Host ID, Tenant ID and Segment ID.
+When OpenStack identifies the host for the VM, Romana's IPAM calculates the IP address based on the Host ID, Tenant ID and Segment ID.
 This address is then assigned to the VM interface using the OpenStack IPAM API.

 For Kubernetes, IPAM integration takes place via the CNI plugin.